mikumikudice/ghost/README.md

 ```

 ### I/O
-Read and write values from or to user.
+Read and write values from or to the user.

   `read[<name or _>]` returns the typed value by the user.<br/>
   `tell[<name or date>]` prints something to the user.